ethanokamura/perfectline/src/content/cpp-101/stl-containers.md

 ---

 ### Containers in STL:
-1. Vector: good at inserting and removing at the end of the container and are accessible by index!
+1. Vector: good at inserting and removing at the end of the container and is accessible by index!
 2. List: efficient at inserting/removing at the front, the back, or during iteration, but does not support indexing (no `[]` operator).
-3. Set: efficient at search, insert, and removing!
+3. Set: efficient at searching, inserting, and removing!
-4. Map: also efficient at search, insert, and removing!
+4. Map: also efficient at searching, inserting, and removing!

 ### Vectors: A nice alternative to arrays.
-Vectors are the same as dynamic arrays with the ability to resize itself automatically when an element is inserted or deleted, with their storage being handled automatically by the container.
+Vectors are the same as dynamic arrays with the ability to resize themselves automatically when an element is inserted or deleted, with their storage being handled automatically by the container.
 Vector elements are placed in contiguous storage so that they can be accessed and traversed using iterators.
 In vectors, data is inserted at the end.
 Inserting at the end takes differential time, as sometimes the array may need to be extended.
 Removing the last element takes only constant time because no resizing happens.
 Inserting and erasing at the beginning or in the middle is linear in time.

 Vectors are sequence containers representing arrays that can change in size.